Skip to article frontmatterSkip to article content

 Map of overlapping masks near Wilkins ice shelf, Antarctica

-Figure 7:Same display as Figure 1.
-Overlap map of seven masks.
+Figure 7:Overlap map of six masks (BedMachine, ESA CCI, Rignot (IMBIE), Greene et al. (2022), NSIDC 0709, and RGI region 19) near Wilkins ice shelf, Antarctica.
 The five filled colors represent number of overlapping products when each is limited to the main (connected) ice sheet.
-The sixth and seventh products are RGI region 19 (peripheral Antarctica) and region 20 (main Antarctic ice sheet) shown as a thin and thick red outline, respectively.
-This graphic shows one product inludes the ice shelfves and coastal islands.
+The sixth product is RGI region 19 (peripheral Antarctica) shown as a thin red outline.
+This graphic shows one product includes the ice shelves and coastal islands.

 Map of overlapping masks near PIG, Antarctica